Benefits of Volunteering

 9. Develop new interests

 You could find yourself developing a passion for your volunteer activities.
-Working in an animal shelter, you may find that you love working with animals.
+Working in a shelter for animals, you may find that you love working with animals.
 Or perhaps by working in your community parks, you find that you love activities like gardening and working outdoors.
 In this way, volunteering can open you up to new experiences and engage in activities that you otherwise may never have done.
 It is not uncommon for people to find new passions through their volunteer experiences.
 Research has indicated that volunteering not only enables people to express their passions, but can actually deepen their level of commitment to a cause.

 10. Have fun